narocath/reagent_autocomplete/README.md

 It supports:

-The repo is a fork of [MichaelLeachim/reagent_autocomplete](https://github.com/MichaelLeachim/reagent_autocomplete) My aim is to make the styling of the widget a easier.
+The repo is a fork of [MichaelLeachim/reagent_autocomplete](https://github.com/MichaelLeachim/reagent_autocomplete) My aim is to make the styling of the widget a easier.p

 * Cycling through options with Tab, Up and Down arrows </br>
   <img src="https://raw.githubusercontent.com/MichaelLeachim/reagent_autocomplete/master/images/cycling.gif" style="max-width:50%"></img>